spacebro/spacebro-client/README.md

 ## 🕳 Troubleshooting

+### `new-member` event 👋

+Spacebro server automatically broadcasts a `new-memeber` event when a client connects.
+Thus, you should avoid using that event name.
+See the `example/simple-node` script more details.

 ### Using native module in Electron 🌀

 If you want to use `spacebro-client` into an Electron app, you'll have to use [electron-rebuild](https://github.com/electron/electron-rebuild) in order to rebuild MDNS according to version of Node.js that is embedded with Electron.